 Ethics

 Mary Gaebler, Gustavus Adophus College

-This Section welcomes papers from both practical and analytical perspectives on the effect of faith in the lives of individuals (agent ethics) and the impact of religion on the common good
+This Section welcomes papers from both practical and analytical perspectives on the effect of faith in the lives of individuals (agent ethics) and the impact of religion on the common good (social ethics).

-(social ethics).

 Historical Perspectives on Religion

 Jim Kroemer, Marquette University

 This Section seeks papers dealing with the social, cultural, intellectual, and institutional history of all religious traditions.
 Submissions using traditional historical or interdisciplinary methods are equally welcome.

 Native American Religions

 Michelene Pesantubbee, University of Iowa

 This Region is a geographical area with an abundance of Native American traditions.
 We seek proposals on all aspects of Native American religions from Native American presenters as well as from others with an interest in/commitment to Native American traditions.

 Philosophy of Religion/Systematic Theology

 Courtney Wilder, Midland Lutheran College

 This Section invites papers that examine the interface between philosophy and religion.
 Approaches can include both philosophical positions within religion and philosophy of religion more generally, as well as constructive theological work in dialogue with both historical traditions and aspects of the contemporary context.
 Religion and Ecology

 Amy Marga, Luther Seminary

 Submissions are welcome on any aspect of religion and ecology study, including the role of politics, globalization, war, or legal decisions in the creation of and/or resistance to environmental degradation.
 Other topics within the field are also encouraged.
-This year, we are

-particularly interested in papers on the topic of "Dreams, Visions, and Mosaics: Beauty in the Work of Thomas Berry and Terry Tempest Williams."

 Religion and Science

 Greg Peterson, South Dakota State University

 This Section welcomes papers that analyze the various ways that science and religion intersect.
 Topics may include - but are not limited to - historical analyses, theological/religious reflection on the implications of scientific theories and methods, scientific theories of religion, and examinations of social and political forces that shape the intersection of science and religion in contemporary culture.

 Religion, Art, and Culture

 Kim Vrudny, University of Saint Thomas

 Submissions are welcome on all topics examining the relationships between religion and cultural ideas, including - but not limited to - music, literature, and all forms of art, as well as the ways in which religion shapes and is shaped by culture.

 Religion, Gender, and Sexuality

 C. Neal Keye, College of Saint Scholastica

 Submissions are welcome on all topics that explore the intersections between religious ideas and constructions of gender and/or sexuality.
 This Section consolidates the Women and Religion Section and the Religion and Sexuality Section.

 Religions in North America

 Murphy Pizza, Globe University and Minnesota School of Business

-This Section seeks proposals analyzing religious traditions, practices, and communities in North

-America from a wide range of disciplinary perspectives.
+This Section seeks proposals analyzing religious traditions, practices, and communities in North America from a wide range of disciplinary perspectives.

-World Religions
+World Religions Michael Baltutis, University of Wisconsin, Oshkosh

-Mark Berkson, Hamline University

 Submissions are welcome on any topics related to religious traditions other than Judaism and Christianity, or topics that involve comparative reflection on more than one religious tradition.

 SBL Sessions: